 - our brains and fingers to calculate the dose required and deliver it to complete the loop

 ‘Closing the loop’ means making it happen automatically.
 This means a calculator or ‘algorithm’ is needed to replace our brains and fingers.
-The glucose assessment is communicated to the algorithm, which then decides how much insulin is required and sends an instruction to a pump to deliver the dose.
-This is also called an artificial pancreas or closed-loop.

 Where are we now?

 Current commercial systems are called hybrid closed loop – predictive high and low minimisers work alongside an automated basal rate (though some systems require the user to programme a basal rate as a starting point) but meal-time boluses must be programmed manually.

 People who follow a very low carbohydrate diet have been able to operate hybrid closed loop systems without meal-time input.